Here’s how to freeze fresh carrots to enjoy through the next several months.

 After your carrots are all out of the ground, they will be filthy dirty!
 So you’ll need to wash them completely.

-First of all, I cut the stems off away from my carrots.
+First of all, I cut the stems off away from my carrots with scissors.
 Then, I try to clean all of the compacted heavy dirt clods off of the carrots using clean water.
 You will NOT get all of the dirt off and out of the crevices just yet.
 That will come in later steps.
 Just focus now on getting all of the heavy dirt off so you can work up your carrots.

 Next, use a sharp knife and cutting board to cut into carrot sticks.
 I prefer carrot sticks 2-3 inches long and the width of my pinky.
 This allows for easier storing and faster cooking time later on.